 Sitting adjacent to the restaurant, the castle’s ground-floor space is rented out to a pastry business, while a pair of studio apartments are on the second floor.

 Guarding the castle and pottery studio-turned-restaurant are two giant swordsmen, which tower over the entrance to the property, decked in coats and fanciful hats.

 For Bejto, the sale of the restaurant marks the end of an era born of the American dream; Bracovic started as a dishwasher at the restaurant five decades ago after escaping the Communist regime in then-Yugoslavia.
 He lived in the castle, which at the time served as a dorm for Casa Basso’s employees.

 Bejto and Zyli married in 1976 and went on to buy a home in Middle Village, Queens.
 They sold it a decade later to fund their purchase of the restaurant for $750,000.

-According to Behind the Hedges, there are no plans to shutter the Italian eatery while the owners try to sell the property.
-The family hopes that the eventual owner doesn’t change too much about its identity.
+According to Behind the Hedges, there are no plans to shutter the Italian eatery while the owners look to sell the property.
+The family hopes that the eventual owner doesn’t change too much about the establishment’s identity.